chapter 01

 02/03 Frank Reichenbacher's observation and collection journal from April 24th, 1989 - April 27th, 1993.

-03/03 Historical slide photograph of Penstemon discolor (Catalina beardtongue) courtesy of Frank Reichenbacher.
+03/03 Historical slide photograph of Catalina beardtongue (Penstemon discolor) courtesy of Frank Reichenbacher.

 Frank Reichenbacher processing botanical specimens on a folding table behind the trunk of his Nissan Xterra.
-For nearly 40 years, Frank has observed and recorded a single population of Penstemon discolor (Catalina beardtongue) just south of Corral Nuevo in the Atascosa Mountains.
+For nearly 40 years, Frank has observed and recorded a single population of Catalina beardtongue (Penstemon discolor) just south of Corral Nuevo in the Atascosa Mountains.

-The Penstemon discolor (Catalina beardtongue) population in the Atascosa Mountains is located approximately 90 miles or 145 kilometers from the nearest known population.
+The Catalina beardtongue population in the Atascosa Mountains is located approximately 90 miles or 145 kilometers from the nearest known population.
 Studies of these isolated individuals may help botanists uncover the evolutionary and biogeographic history of this uncommon species.

 Frank Reichenbacher Ecologist